lidefi87/Crabeater_Distribution_East_Antarctica/Scripts/05_SDMs/04b_MaxEnt_mod.md

 ![](04b_MaxEnt_mod_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-The results are from the testing dataset perspectiveare similar to the results above.
+The results are from the testing dataset perspective are similar to the results above.
 The same variables used on its own contribute the most to model performance (`SIT_m`, `SSS_psu`, `bottom_temp_degC` and `krill_ggp`).
 The least contribution came from the same variables: